rubenarakelyan/wackomenace.co.uk/src/content/blog/1-msn-email.md

 cover: ./images/msn-logo.png
 ---

+> Update (10/12/2024): I’ve been informed by a reader that it’s no longer possible to use this technique to create new @msn.com addresses.
+It seems that this is a known issue and there are no plans to change it back, so for now, the rest of this post is just historic information.

 There are many things that I would have not got rid of if I had the chance again - for example, my first and second PCs or all those CDs and floppy disks, but those are well and truly gone.
 Another thing is my first MSN email address.
 I got rid of it years ago when I was moving on to email addresses on custom domains, and again, it was a mistake now that everything old is new again.

 Now, you haven’t been able to get a new MSN email address for many years, along with a live.com one (or even passport.com, you lucky people still with one).
 At least, that’s what I thought.
 If, like a normal person, you visit Microsoft Account and sign up, you get a choice of hotmail.com or outlook.com, all very pedestrian and common.
 I wanted that old school vibe with msn.com.